-Avoid being rude | EMAIL TIP #2
+Avoid being rude | Email etiquette tip #2

 This doesn’t mean you become a doormat or put up with abuse but there are ways to terminate a conversation without putting your professional reputation on the line.

-Eliminate Outdated information | EMAIL ETIQUETTE TIP #3
+Eliminate outdated information | Email etiquette tip #3

 I’ve talked about creating a digital business card with your email signature before and while that’s important there’s also the risk of not updating your digital signature and confusing potential customers or clients with outdated information.

-Avoid typos and grammar mistakes | EMAIL TIP #4
+Avoid typos and grammar mistakes | Email etiquette tip #4

 Another way to appear unprofessional is to send an email with typos and other errors.
 Although there is some forgiveness when typing on a mobile device, you risk being seen as lazy or worse.